 Alarm Panel, Senders, and Shutdown Inputs

-The Cummins 6BTA alarm panel monitors important engine conditions including oil pressure, water temperature, battery voltage, and in some installations water-in-fuel indication.
-False alarms or sender faults can confuse diagnosis if you do not verify whether the reading is real or electrical.
+The Cummins 6BTA alarm panel monitors important engine conditions such as oil pressure, water temperature, battery voltage, and in some installations water-in-fuel indication.
+Faulty senders or wiring can create false alarms, but real alarms also need to be respected until proven otherwise.

 Key alarm-related issues include: